 A Georgia auto wreck attorney notes that alcohol and speeding may have caused a deadly car accident that left two people dead and several injured.
 The victims include an 11-month-old child who died in hospital two weeks after the crash.
 In addition to criminal charges, people who drive under the influence may be liable to the others they harm, and victims of negligence, as well as the families of those killed, may be eligible to recover compensation with the help of Georgia auto accident attorneys.

-For more information, contact the Georgia Injury Attorney Group.
+For more information, contact Attorney Group for Georgia.
 We offer free, confidential, no obligation consultations.
 We can help answer your questions, and if you choose to pursue a case we can connect you with affiliated Georgia auto accident attorneys who can assist you throughout the legal process.

 Report: Eleven-Month-Old Baby Dies in Hospital